maksimKorzh/console-game-library/README.md

   You can also use sprintf() function, e.g. to print 'Hello' at (10, 20): sprintf(screen + (row * MAP_WIDTH + col), "Hello")

-  This would print character 'a' at (row, col)
+  This would print character 'Hello' at (row, col)

   See the video below for more information on impolementation and usage of this library.